chocolate travel explained

 The emerging niche of authentic chocolate travel truly evokes a sense of place to our chocolate-focused journeys.
 We learn about the places we visit, the people we meet, and we embrace a sense of discovery that chocolate isn’t just candy.
 It is indeed the food of the gods as the Mayans believed in their intriguing culture–where cocoa beans were valued to the point that they were traded as currency.

-In this post, you’ll find chocolate travel explained, and gain insight into some of the things you can expect to see and do on a customized chocolate tour.
-Hopefully, it will encourage you to join me on one of the chocolate tours I am hosting in partnership with Go Ahead Tours, or to head out on one of your own.
+In this post, you’ll find chocolate travel and cocoa culture explained.
+You’ll be able to gain insight into some of the things you can expect to see and do on a customized chocolate tour.
+And hopefully, it will encourage you to join me on a small group chocolate tour in the future, or to head out on one of your own.

 chocolate travel explained

 What does chocolate travel encompass?
 Some people call it chocolate tourism.
-I like to call it Chocolatourism.
+I like to call it Chocolatourism, as I hope you will embrace your chocolate travel journeys more as cocoa culture immersion with an emphasis on sustainability, as opposed to simply travelling around eating chocolate.

-It means visiting chocolate attractions, museums, and events in places where the local culture shines through, and where that local culture includes chocolate.
-That goes far beyond the chocolate-gorging events some people call a”Chocoholics’ Buffet” or the simple dine-around events where local restaurants feature something chocolate on the menu.
-A truly authentic chocolate event or attraction gives you experiential opportunities to gain a greater understanding of the world of chocolate, and gives you a greater understanding on how chocolate or cacao has affected the local culture.
+Chocolate travel means visiting chocolate attractions, museums, and events in places where the local culture shines through, and where that local culture includes chocolate.
+Cocoa culture goes far beyond the chocolate-gorging events some people call a”Chocoholics’ Buffet” or the simple dine-around events where local restaurants feature something chocolate on the menu.
+A truly authentic chocolate event or attraction gives you experiential opportunities to gain a greater understanding of the world of chocolate, and gives you a greater understanding on how chocolate or cacao has affected the local culture and economy.
 Excellent examples of this are the CHOCO-story museum in Uxmal, Mexico, the MUCHO Chocolate Museum in Mexico City, and the chocolate museums in Brussels and Barcelona.
 Each of these are excellent facilities of particular interest to history or anthropology enthusiasts, where you will truly learn about how cacao or chocolate have impacted the local culture and economy.

 Authentic chocolate travel also gives you the opportunity to meet the people who are making the chocolate and/or growing the cacao if you are visiting a region 20 degrees north or south of the equator, where cacao is generally grown.
 Some of the most passionate and creative people I have met have been chocolate makers and chocolatiers.
 You may choose to attend a chocolate class or workshop with a chocolatier in a place far away from where cocoa is grown, where you will work with couverture that has been pre-packaged and is ready to be made into customized chocolate creations.